Dothan police adding drones to assist at crash sites, hunt fugitives and overall service

 Owens said he sees the department’s use of drones to help with policing will grow over the next several years.

-In New York, for example, drones can be sent to locations of disturbances to get eyes on the situation quickly and capture video footage – often before an officer can arrive to the scene.
+In New York, for example, drones can be sent to locations of disturbances to get eyes on the situation quickly and capture video footage — often before an officer can arrive.

-Owens stressed that drones will not replace the public’s ability to see an officer face-to-face responding to low-risk situations.
+Owens stressed that drones will not replace the public’s ability to see an officer face to face responding to low-risk situations.
 They might be used, however, in shootings or armed robberies.

-DPD is not the first city department to utilize unmanned aerial aircraft to surveil.
+The Police Department is not the first city department to use unmanned aerial aircraft.

 In August 2019, Dothan Utilities purchased a drone to detect imminent power outages.